-3.9.1.
-Periodic Reports, etc. For a period of three (3) years after the date of this Agreement, the Company shall furnish or make available to the Representative copies of such financial statements and other periodic and special reports as the Company from time to time furnishes generally to holders of any class of its securities and also promptly furnish to the Representative: (i) a copy of each periodic report the Company shall be required to file with the Commission under the Exchange Act and the Exchange Act Regulations; (ii) a copy of every press release and every news item and article with respect to the Company or its affairs which was released by the Company; (iii) a copy of each Form 8-K prepared and filed by the Company; (iv) five copies of each registration statement filed by the Company under the Securities Act; and (v) such additional documents and information with respect to the Company, a Regulation FD compliant confidentiality agreement which is reasonably acceptable to the Representative shall sign, if requested by the Company, a Regulation FD compliant confidentiality agreement which is reasonably acceptable to the Representative and Representative counsel in connection with the Representative's receipt of such information.
-Documents filed with the Commission pursuant to its EDGAR system shall be deemed to have been delivered to the Representative to this Section 3.9.1.

-3.9.2.
-Transfer Agent; Transfer Sheets.
+- 3.9.1.
+Periodic Reports, etc. For a period of three (3) years after the date of this Agreement, the Company shall furnish or make available to the Representative copies of such financial statements and other periodic and special reports as the Company from time to time furnishes generally to holders of any class of its securities and also promptly furnish to the Representative: (i) a copy of each periodic report the Company shall be required to file with the Commission under the Exchange Act and the Exchange Act Regulations; (ii) a copy of every press release and every news item and article with respect to the Company or its affairs which was released by the Company; (iii) a copy of each Form 8-K prepared and filed by the Company; (iv) five copies of each registration statement filed by the Company under the Securities Act; and (v) such additional documents and information with respect to the Company and the affairs of any future subsidiaries of the Company as the Representative may from time to time reasonably request; provided the Representative shall sign, if requested by the Company, a Regulation FD compliant confidentiality agreement which is reasonably acceptable to the Representative and Representative Counsel in connection with the Representative's receipt of such information.
+Documents filed with the Commission pursuant to its EDGAR system shall be deemed to have been delivered to the Representative pursuant to this Section 3.9.1. - 3.9.2.
+Transfer Agent: Transfer Sheets.
 For a period of three (3) years after the date of this Agreement, the Company shall retain a transfer agent and registrar acceptable to the Representative (the "Transfer Agent") and shall furnish to the Representative at the Company's sole cost and expense such transfer sheets of the Company's securities as the Representative may reasonably request, including the daily and monthly consolidated transfer sheets of the Transfer Agent and DTC.
-VStock Transfer LLC is acceptable to the Representative to act as Transfer Agent for the shares of Common Stock.
+VStock Transfer LLC is acceptable to the Representative to act as Transfer Agent for the shares of Common Stock. - 3.9.3.

-3.9.3.
 Trading Reports.
-During such time as the shares of Common Stock included in the Public Securities, the Preferred Conversion Shares, the Warrant Shares and the shares of Common Stock issuable upon exercise of the Representative's Warrant are listed on the Exchange, the Company shall provide to the Representative, at the Company's expense, such reports published by Exchange relating to price trading of the Common Stock , as the Representative shall reasonably request.
+During such time as the shares of Common Stock included in the Public Securities, the Preferred Conversion Shares, the Warrant Shares and the shares of Common Stock issuable upon exercise of the Representative's Warrant are listed on the Exchange, the Company shall provide to the Representative, at the Company's expense, such reports published by Exchange relating to price trading of the Common Stock, as the Representative shall reasonably request.